Guide to Big Cat Safaris: Cheetahs

 If you come across a mother, you’ll see that cubs are very playful, and up to about 3 months they have a kind of punk ruff of hair down their back.

-You can’t really plan a safari just to see cheetahs.
+You can’t really plan an African safari just to see cheetahs.
 It could easily end in disappointment if luck isn’t on your side.
-However, if you go to the places where there are good populations of cheetahs, and give yourself time, you stand a reasonably good chance of spotting one of these amazing cats.
+However, if you go to the places where there are good populations of cheetahs, and give yourself time, you stand a reasonably good chance of spotting one of these amazing big cats.
 Here are just some of our suggestions.

 Namibia has one of the largest cheetah populations in Africa.
 They mostly on rural farmlands as they fare better there than in game reserves where other big cats and predators are in close proximity, however most of us have no choice but to head for the reserves to try to see them.